Skip to content

 The joy of using this type of razor is it feels very safe, and I have room to be more clumsy or relaxed while shaving.

-The Merkur 23c is not a fan of thick 4-day growth, but of course it will remove it, albeit after making many smaller strokes.
+The Merkur 23c is not a fan of thick 4-day growth, but of course, it will remove it, albeit after making many smaller strokes.

-What this razor is a fan of is a face that shaves once every day or two.
-Also a great razor for women shaving their legs.
+What this razor is a fan of is a face that shaves once every day or two—also a great razor for women shaving their legs.

-Value for Money – 10/10
+Value for Money

 The Merkur 23c is one of the cheaper Merkur razors that can make it affordable for those transitioning from cartridge razors without forking out too much dosh (priced at around $38).

-The Merkur 23C could make a good razor for those new to wet shaving with safety razors and for more experienced safety razor users that would like to try out a tool that’s streamlined with its long and slim handle.
+The Merkur 23C could make a good razor for those new to wet shaving with safety razors and for more experienced safety razor users who would like to try out a tool that’s streamlined with its long and slim handle.

 See you on the next shave down!

-jason jones at shaving advisor profile
+• jason jones at shaving advisor profile

 I'm the chief shaverer over here at ShavingAdvisor and when I am not shaving off any hair I have left, or writing about what I have shaved off - I do a load of other life stuff and enjoy a good cup of tea between doing stuff!